Prevention, awareness and infrastructure

 We have an innovative ten-year partnership with Save the Children to help save one million children’s lives.
 We are combining GSK’s scientific and manufacturing expertise with Save the Children’s on-the-ground experience to find new ways to help bring down the number of children dying from preventable and treatable diseases.
 In the next five years, by focusing on running long-term health programmes, strengthening countries’ healthcare systems, finding new treatments and advocating for global change, we can help build a world where no child under the age of five dies from preventable causes.

-To date, we have reached over 2.8 million children.
-Over 97,600 under-fives have been fully immunised, over 187,800 children have been treated for diarrhoea, malaria or pneumonia, and over one million children have been screened for malnutrition.
+To date, we have reached over 2.8 million children in 45 countries through our partnership.
+Over 97,000 children under-five have been fully immunised and over 187,800 children have been treated for diarrhoea, malaria or pneumonia.
 Find out more about our partnership with Save the Children

 Healthcare worker training